Integrals of motion and Robertson-Schr\"odinger correlated states of electromagnetic field in time-dependent linear media: Concluding Remarks

 \section{Concluding Remarks}

-In the framework of Choi-Yeon quantization scheme we have constructed ladder operator dynamical invariants $\hat A_l(t)$ of electromagnetic field in nonstationary linear media in terms of parametric functions $\eps_l(t)$ that obey the classical nonstationary oscillator equation, the modulus $|\eps_l(t)|$ being subject to the Ermakov equation.
-The connection of $\eps_l(t)$ with the Choi-Yeon \cite{choi05, choi06} parameters $\gam_l$, $M_l$ is established.
-We specified the initial conditions (\ref{eps(0)}) under which the eigenstates $|\alf_l;t\ra$ of $\hat A_l(t)$ (and $|n_l;t\ra$ of $\hat A_l^\dg(t) \hat A_l(t)$\,) represent the time evolution of initial Glauber CS (and photon number states).
+We have constructed boson like integrls of motion $\hat A_l(t)$ of electromagnetic field in time-dependent linear dielectric and conductive media, using Choi-Yeon \cite{choi05, choi06} quantization scheme, resorting to a Caldirola-Kanai type Hamiltonian.
+Their formal time dependence is realized in terms of parametric functions $\eps_l(t)$, which are subject to classical nonstationary oscillator equation, the modulus $|\eps_l(t)|$ obeying the Ermakov equation.
+The relation of these $\eps_l(t)$ to Choi-Yeon \cite{choi05, choi06} parameter functions $\gam_l$, $M_l$ is established.
+The initial conditions (\ref{eps(0)}) under which the eigenstates $|\alf_l;t\ra$ of $\hat A_l(t)$ (and $|n_l;t\ra$ of $\hat A_l^\dg(t) \hat A_l(t)$\,) at $t=0$ coincide with Glauber CS (and photon number states) have been specified.
 We showed that the medium conductivity and time-dependent permeability act as squeezing and correlating factors.
-For the quantized one mode EMF the first and second moments of photon quadrature operators and the electric and magnetic field components in $|\alf_l;t\ra$ are calculated in terms of $|\eps|$.
+For the quantized one mode e.-m. field the first and second moments of photon quadrature operators and the electric and magnetic field components in $|\alf_l;t\ra$ are calculated in terms of $|\eps|$.
 It is shown that they are damping in time, and the corresponding variances and covariances minimize Robertson-Schr\"odinger UR.
 The initial photon number states evolve into $|n_l;t\ra$, which are no more eigenstates of the (initial) photon number operator.
 The calculated mean field energy in both $|\alf_l;t\ra$ and $|n_l;t\ra$ exhibits exponential damping factor $\exp(-\Lam(t))$.

-In a similar way one can consider the time evolution in such media of intitial canonical squeezed states of electromagnetic field (eigenstates of non-Hermitian combination of photon ladder operators) and convince that these states, unlike the Glauber CS, remain temporally stable, the varying second moments of photon quadrature operators and of the electric and magnetic field components minimizing Robertson-Schr\"odinger UR in all times.
+The dimensionless mean field energy of one mode field in the number states $|n_l;t\ra$ in all times is greater or equal to $n_l$ (the mean energy in initial Fock state), while in $|\alf_l;t\ra$ it can be greater or less than $|\alf_l|^2$, the mean energy in initial Glauber CS. \\ The time evolution of canonical squeezed states in such media can be treated in a similar way.
+Unlike the Glauber CS, the initially squeezed states of electromagnetic field remain temporally stable, the second moments of the electric and magnetic field components minimizing Robertson-Schr\"odinger UR in all times.